simpledimplejohn/PierreSweetandSavory/README.md

 ### by [John Blalock](https://github.com/simpledimplejohn)

 ### __Description__
-A webapp with a database that is designed to show my ability to use ASP.Net Core and MYSQL using the Many To Many relationships.
-This app can take an input of both a Machine and an Engineer and push that information to a database using a many to many relationship and a join table.
+A webapp with a database that is designed to show my ability to use ASP.Net Core and MYSQL using the Many To Many relationships as well as the use of Identity for user authentication.

 ### __Technologies Used__